28th February 1998

 The British Ministry of Magic repealed the marriage law instituted by the former administration by a majority vote in the Wizengamot.
 Under the law, twenty-three witches had married, and forty-six had entered into betrothal contracts.
 The Ministry of Magic agreed to a one-time remuneration for those that needed monetary aid in releasing themselves from marriages or contracts brought about by the law.

 The house on the private beach in the Bahamas was crammed full of people.
 The wedding of Harry and Hermione was, despite the number of guests, still an intimate affair, and no one could say that the couple were not very much in love.
 Finally free from the law that had forced their betrothal they stood before their friends and family and swore their commitment to each other.

-The sun shone down on the beach where the reception was held after the ceremony inside the house.
-The guests enjoyed fruity rum cocktails copious amounts of excellent whisky and the best of Dobby's cooking until the sun went down and the stars came out.
+After the ceremony inside the house, the guests spilt out on the sun-drenched beach to enjoyed fruity rum cocktails, copious amounts of excellent whisky and the best of Dobby's cooking until the sun went down and the stars came out.

-A/N that's it its done!
-Thank you for everyone that has read this story reviewed, followed and or favorited, it's been a long journey and i'm grateful for everyone who came along with me.
+A/N That's it, it's done!
+Thank you to everyone that has read, reviewed, followed or favorited this story.
+It's been a long journey and I'm grateful to everyone who came along with me.